docker/docs/datacenter/dtr/2.1/guides/install/index.md

 After installing DTR, you should configure:

-  * The Domain Name used to access DTR,
-  * The certificates used for TLS communication,
+  * The certificates used for TLS communication.
+[Learn more](../configure/configure-storage.md).
   * The storage backend to store the Docker images.
+[Lean more](../configure/index.md).

   To perform these configurations, navigate to the **Settings** page of DTR.

   ![](../images/install-dtr-3.png)

 ## Step 6.
 Test pushing and pulling